 Like other engineering disciplines, explosives engineers are expected to exhibit integrity and honesty.
 In conjunction with the Missouri S&T student handbook, students enrolled in explosives engineering will be held to the highest moral standard.
 Students are expected to maintain both the department's and university's reputation and represent the profession in a distinguished manner.
 Violating academic and safety policies can lead to the expulsion from all explosives courses.

-In order to conserve the high standards of the Explosives Engineering Master of Science and graduate certificate, only students with a strong background in math and science will be considered.
+In order to conserve the high graduate standards of the Explosives Engineering Doctor of Philosophy, Master of Science and graduate certificate, only students with a strong background in math and science will be considered.
 Students applying for the MS should hold an applied science, technical or engineering degree that entails at least two semesters of calculus, and a semester each of physics, chemistry and statics/dynamics.
 This requirement is to ensure the student is successful at not only completing the degree, but understanding the basic engineering principles involved in explosives applications.
 Those not meeting this requirement must test out or complete the courses prior to acceptance into the program.
+A new Explosives Technology graduate certificate is available for non engineers.